rlucente-se-jboss/intranet-test-certs/README.md

 values for your IP address and, if using RHEL, RHSM credentials and pool id.

-On RHEL only, run the following command and then wait for the system to reboot:
+On RHEL only, if you need to subscribe to repositories to install needed packages nss-tools, please run the following command and then wait for the system to reboot:

     sudo ./01-subscribe.sh